Solo Travel in Kyrgyzstan

 - To book, check prices or availability for Tes Guest House

-Nuru Hotel is ideal for a stay in Osh if you want your own space.
-The rooms have balconies with stunning views of the mountains in the background.
+Nuru Hotel is one of the Osh hotels that is ideal for a stay in Osh if you want your own space.
+The rooms have balconies with a stunning Kyrgyzstan view of the mountains in the background.
 The staff are really helpful and there is a bar onsite as well as an ATM, a tour agency, and currency exchange.
 The rooms have heating for the winter months as well as slippers to keep your feet warm.
-A breakfast buffet is included too.
+A breakfast buffet is included too and there is an outdoor swimming pool (for the warmer months).

 The hotel is located within walking distance of the Lenin statue and just minutes from where the bus stops from the border.
 Choose from a standard single, suite, comfort suite or queen suite with spa bath.
 Buffet breakfast included.